hussra/meanMenu/README.md

 - enter comma separated values in here of elements you want hidden from the container of meanmenu e.g. if you had a search box called .search, enter ".search" in here

+onShow: function() {}

+- A callback function that will be called when the meanmenu is shown - e.g. can be used to insert HTML into the menu bar

+onHide: function() {}

+- A callback function that will be called when the meanmenu is hidden